Peetzie/socialdata/docs/exploring_the_data/Income_US.md

 # The relation of income 💲 and obesity

 The income of households can play a factor in deciding what food we eat.
 Fastfood is a cheap and easy source to food, and as seen it is widely spread across the United States.
-Sources tells us, that the fastfood consumption of adults increases with the family income level. **[[12]](https://www.cdc.gov/nchs/products/databriefs/db322.htm)**.
+Sources tells us, that the fastfood consumption of adults increases with the family income level **[[12]](https://www.cdc.gov/nchs/products/databriefs/db322.htm)**.

 From the data the 10 counties with the highest mean income is shown below: